peilin-chen/peilin-chen.github.io/_pages/about.md

 ## Short Bio

 Peilin (Leo) Chen is a second-year Ph.D. student in the ECE Department of the University of Virginia (UVA) under the supervision of Prof. [Xiaoxuan Yang](https://xiaoxuan-yang.github.io/index.html).
 He received the B.E. degree in Integrated Circuit Design and Integration System from Xidian University (XDU).
-His research interests are Digital/Mixed-signal IC Design, AI Chips Based on Computing-in-Memory, Software-Hardware Co-Design, Neuromorphic Computing, and Computer Architecture.
+His research interests are AI Chips Based on Computing-in-Memory, Software-Hardware Co-Design, Neuromorphic Computing, and Computer Architecture.

 &emsp;